Corporate Social Responsibility

 We believe that everyone should have equal access to career opportunities, and thus have the chance to reach their potential.
 We also believe that a diverse workforce is key to a thriving business.

-So, we’ve focused our CSR strategy on making the banking sector more accessible to individuals who are under-represented in financial services - BAME, women, and those from low-socio economic backgrounds.
+So, we’ve focused our CSR strategy on making the banking sector more accessible to individuals who are under-represented in financial services - women and those from diverse ethnic minority and/or low-socio economic backgrounds.
 We’re benchmarking our programmes against the Sustainable Development Goals in alignment with the bank’s priority – to contribute to the positive transformations of our economies and societies - and we are centring them around the skills development of these groups to increase employment opportunities for them in both the banking sector and beyond.

 Through this, we aim to enhance the diversity of our workforce, as well as empower our staff to contribute to our overall goal by sharing their own skills and experiences, so that together, we can make a positive impact on the community.